Hendrikto/i3_stuff/README.md

 ## backlight_control
 Control the backlight brightness.

-I had some problems with `xbacklight`, so I wrote a replacement.
+I had some problems with `xbacklight` in combination with the proprietary nvidia driver, so I wrote a replacement.

 Build:
 ```sh